its-tushar-bit/sonatype-firewall-extension/contributing.md

 ### Do

-* Open a pull request against the master branch.
+* Open a pull request against the main branch.
 * We prefer a title format that looks like "Brief description - Jira issue id".
 * In the description, remind us of the problem, and HOW you've solved it.
 * Run a CI build in jenkins: Go to the